-What is a Purchasing Agent?
+What Does it Take to Be a Purchasing Agent?

-Occupation Description Purchase machinery, equipment, tools, parts, supplies, or services necessary for the operation of an establishment.
+Purchasing Agent Definition Purchase machinery, equipment, tools, parts, supplies, or services necessary for the operation of an establishment.
 Purchase raw or semi-finished materials for manufacturing.

 - Study sales records and inventory levels of current stock to develop strategic purchasing programs that facilitate employee access to supplies.

 - Hire, train, or supervise purchasing clerks, buyers, and expediters.